Tax guide

 Start as soon as transactions begin.
 Early bookkeeping prevents later reconstruction of bank, invoice, expense, payroll, GST, and funding records.

-What should be closed every month?
+For monthly bookkeeping, what should be closed every month?

 Close sales, purchases, expenses, bank reconciliation, GST or TDS working where applicable, payroll, loan records, and management notes.